Exploring the Training Robustness of Distributional Reinforcement Learning against Noisy State Observations: Tabular Case: State-Noisy MDP

 where $V(S^\prime)\sim N^r(\cdot|S^{\prime})$ is the state random variable after the transition, and $V^*(S^{\prime})$ is attained from $N^*(\cdot|S^{\prime})$ under the optimal adversary.
 Besides, $S^{\prime} \sim P(\cdot | s, a)$.
 Therefore, the corresponding new distributional Bellman operators $\mathfrak{T}^{\pi}_r$ and $\mathfrak{T}^{\pi}_a$ are formulated as:

-In this sense, four sources of randomness define the new compound distribution in the SN-MDP: (1) randomness of reward, (2) randomness in the new environment transition dynamics $\mathcal{P}^{\pi}_r$ or $\mathcal{P}^{\pi}_a$ that additionally includes (3) the stochasticity of the noisy transition $N$, and (4) the random next-state value distribution $Z(S^{\prime}, A^{\prime})$.
-Besides, the premise of the robustness of distributional RL against noisy state observations lies in the convergence of the new derived distribution Bellman Operators as defined in Eq.~\ref{eq:distributionalBE_SNMDP} in SN-MDP setting.
-We proved this convergence and contraction for policy evaluation in Theorem~\ref{theorem:SNMDP_dRL}.
+In this sense, four sources of randomness define the new compound distribution in the SN-MDP: (1) randomness of reward, (2) randomness in the new environment transition dynamics $\mathcal{P}^{\pi}_r$ or $\mathcal{P}^{\pi}_a$ that additionally includes (3) the stochasticity of the noisy transition $N$, and (4) the random next-state return distribution $Z(S^{\prime}, A^{\prime})$.
+As our first theoretical contribution, we now show that the new derived distribution Bellman Operators defined in Eq.~\ref{eq:distributionalBE_SNMDP} in SN-MDP setting are convergent and contractive for policy evaluation in Theorem~\ref{theorem:SNMDP_dRL}.

 \begin{theorem} (Convergence and Contraction of Distributional Bellman operators in the SN-MDP) Given a policy $\pi$, we define the distributional Bellman operators $\mathfrak{T}^{\pi}_r$ and $\mathfrak{T}^{\pi}_a$ in Eq.~\ref{eq:distributionalBE_SNMDP}, and consider the Wasserstein metric $d_p$, the following results hold.